peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 The string can also be "-INF", "-Infinity", "Infinity", "INF", quiet NaN ("NaN" /"-NaN") followed by any number of digits, or signaling NaN ("sNaN" /"-sNaN") followed by any number of digits, all in any combination of upper and lower case.

 All characters mentioned above are the corresponding characters in the Basic Latin range.
-In particular, the digits must be the basic digits 0 to 9 (U + 0030 to U + 0039).
+In particular, the digits must be the basic digits 0 to 9 (U+0030 to U+0039).
 The string is not allowed to contain white space characters, including spaces.

 <b>Parameters:</b>

  * <i>str</i>: A text string, a portion of which represents a number.

- * <i>offset</i>: A zero-based index showing where the desired portion of  <i>str</i>
+ * <i>offset</i>: An index starting at 0 showing where the desired portion of  <i>str</i>
  begins.

  * <i>length</i>: The length, in code units, of the desired portion of  <i>str</i>